Instructions For Loading Your Information Onto The USB File.

 WINDOWS USERS.
+USE the WORDPAD PRPGRAM to open the text file.
+You don't need Word.
 If you have any difficulty locating or loading the info onto your usb, firstly ensure the usb is plugged in the right way up (it can be inserted both ways).
 Re Windows versions, if an icon does not apear- to find the usb Google e.g. Find USB Windows 10

 Here's a quick guide to find the usb in Windows 7, 8 and 10

 To open DISK management of Windows 8 or 10, Right mouse button click the START button and select DISK Management.
 Look for your external drives, The usb is labelled Emergency.

 Double click that and you'll see a file called Emergency.rtf.
 Double click that file.

 On Windows 7 press Windows+R to open the Run dialog, type dskmgmt.msc into it and press Enter.
 The examine the list of disks in the DISK Management window and look for your external usb drive labelled Emergency.

 Type your details into the file.

 I STRONGLY SUGGEST YOU DROP A PHOTO OF YOURSELF ONTO THE USB FILE.

 Then click FILE, then select SAVE.

 Close the file when you've finished entering your details. then go back to your File Manager and right mouse click.
 Select Eject drive.